 Issue/Design Element: Street Setback - behind the rear of an original corner site Requirement: Residential Design Elements Code 7.2.1: Walls on ground floor are to be setback 2 metres Upper floor are to be setback 1.5 metres behind each portion of the ground floor setback Balconies are to be setback 3 metres.
-Applicants Proposal: Walls on ground floor: 2 metres Upper floor: 1 metre behind the ground floor setback Design Principles: Balconies 2 metres Residential Design Elements Code 7.2.1: Development is to be appropriately located on site to: (i) Dwellings on dual street frontages or corner lots are to present an attractive and interactive elevation to each street frontage.
-This may be achieved by utilising the following design elements: • Wrap around design (design that interacts with all street frontages); • Landscaping; • Feature windows; • Staggering of height and setbacks; • External wall surface treatments and finishes; and
+Applicants Proposal: Walls on ground floor: 2 metres Upper floor: 1 metre behind the ground floor setback Balconies 2 metres Design Principles: Residential Design Elements Code 7.2.1: Development is to be appropriately located on site to: (i) Dwellings on dual street frontages or corner lots are to present an attractive and interactive elevation to each street frontage.
+This may be achieved by utilising the following design elements: Wrap around design (design that interacts with all street frontages); Landscaping; Feature windows; Staggering of height and setbacks; External wall surface treatments and finishes; and Building articulation.